tboy1337/tgcrypto2/README.md

-# TgCrypto
+# TgCrypto2

 > Fast and Portable Cryptography Extension Library for Pyrogram

-**TgCrypto** is a Cryptography Library written in C as a Python extension.
+**TgCrypto2** is a Cryptography Library written in C as a Python extension.
 It is designed to be portable, fast, easy to install and use.
-TgCrypto is intended for [Pyrogram](https://github.com/pyrogram/pyrogram) and implements the cryptographic algorithms Telegram requires, namely:
+TgCrypto2 is intended for [Pyrogram](https://github.com/pyrogram/pyrogram) and implements the cryptographic algorithms Telegram requires, namely:

 - **`AES-256-IGE`** - used in [MTProto v2.0](https://core.telegram.org/mtproto).